Hesperian Health Guides

 4. Put your fingers and thumb at the edge of the dark part of the breast (areola), and press in towards the chest.

-5. Gently press the fingers together and roll them towards the nipple.
-Do not pinch or pull the nipple.
-Removing milk should not hurt.
+5. Gently press the fingers together and roll them towards the nipple to squeeze out the milk.

 6. 2 fingers and a thumb holding a nipple as milk flows into a jar.